 Tax & Shipping Cost Normalization Rules: Implementation Guide for Price Intelligence Pipelines

 Raw scraped price data is fundamentally incomplete without deterministic normalization of ancillary costs.
 For e-commerce analysts, pricing strategists, and retail tech teams, unadjusted tax and shipping values introduce systematic bias into competitor benchmarking, margin forecasting, and dynamic pricing engines.
-This guide details the implementation of a production-grade Tax & Shipping Cost Normalization module, architected as an isolated stage within the broader Data Normalization & Promo Parsing Pipelines framework.
-The focus remains strictly on pipeline stage isolation, deterministic transformation logic, and enterprise-grade error handling.
+This guide details a production-grade tax and shipping cost normalization stage, one component of the broader Data Normalization & Promo Parsing Pipelines runbook that it reports up to.
+It assumes its immediate upstream neighbour — the Currency Conversion & Exchange Rate Sync stage — has already rendered every value in one base currency, and it hands off to the Parsing Complex Promotional Discount Structures stage that resolves discounts against the taxable base.
+The focus stays strictly on stage isolation, deterministic transformation logic, and enterprise-grade error handling.

 from typing import Optional, Literal